sami-dca/sami_dca/PAPER.md

 The goal of documenting attacks is for current and future maintainers to know where security and reliability can be improved in Sami.
-We are aware that documenting attacks might give ideas to some, but we hope to interest security researchers and come up together with solutions.
+We are aware that documenting attacks might give ideas to some, but we hope to interest security researchers to come up together with solutions.

 ## Sybil attacks